|5||Willow Creek, California|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Orlando air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Orlando is currently 1.4 times the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|

 |Tuesday, Aug 9|